Money managers say inequality risks social contract

 "In times of austerity, everybody believing there is fairness is important.
 There has to be a perception of fairness."

-Brown said the world was currently characterised by free movement of trade, technology and money but restricted movement of labour.
+Brown said the world was currently characterized by free movement of trade, technology and money but restricted movement of labor.
 As a result, those in the developed world needed to acquire ever-more skills to even participate in economic growth.

 "Real wages in middle America haven't now increased for 25 years.
 So when you see these 'Occupy Wall Street'-type protests, or the riots here in the UK, I think one would be very unwise to treat those as just being small things that will just go away."